-Payment Trigger - Receipt of claim for reimbursement accompanied by a Final Implementation Report from the Beneficiary.
+Payment Trigger - Receipt of claim for reimbursement accompanied by a Final Implementation Report from the Beneficiary and a declaration that the project has achieved a reduction in Primary Energy Demand (PED) of at least 30%.
 The Measures and Support Division retains the discretion to request the Beneficiary to present expert reports to substantiate any claim presented, when and as required.